Jacksonville Child Support Lawyers

 For example, if a paying spouse voluntarily or intentionally takes a lower-paying job, the court might be hesitant to reduce his or her alimony obligation.
 (On the other hand, if the spouse takes the new job out of necessity — because of layoffs or reduced benefits – the court might agree to modify alimony accordingly.)

 Typically, the court prefers to modify alimony only when there has been a substantial, permanent, and unexpected change in circumstances.
 Examples include:

 - A spouse dies

 - A decline in the paying spouse’s health condition (or some other significant ability to meet his or her payment obligations)

-- The receiving spouse remarries (or enters into any ongoing relationship wherein a third party is providing significant financial support)
+- The receiving spouse remarries (or enters into an ongoing relationship wherein a third party is providing significant financial support)

-- Some other substantial change in the receiving spouse’s financial situation
+- Some other substantial changes in the receiving spouse’s financial situation

 Unsure as to whether you might qualify for alimony modification?
-Our Jacksonville family law modification lawyers can help.
+Our Jacksonville alimony attorneys can help.

-Contact Caring Northeast Florida Modification Attorneys Who Serve the Changing Needs of Families
+Contact Caring Jacksonville Alimony Lawyers Who Serve the Changing Needs of Families

-Contact Beller & Bustamante, P.L., by calling (904) 288-4414 to talk to our experienced attorneys about your alimony, custody, timesharing or child support, visitation, and modification concerns.
-We use our experience and in-depth knowledge of the law to take legal action that accommodates the changing needs of your family and yourself.
+Contact Beller & Bustamante, P.L. to talk to our experienced Jacksonville legal team about your alimony, custody, timesharing or child support, visitation, and modification concerns.
+Our Jacksonville child support lawyer use experience and in-depth knowledge of the law to take legal action that accommodates the changing needs of your family and yourself.